alex-karpenko/git-events-runner/ROADMAP.md

 - gitrepo: add support for private keys with passphrase
 - gitrepo: use Mozilla CA bundle instead of system and build controller/cloner images `FROM scratch`
 - controller: get rid of kubert dependency

+## Done

+- images: publish images to docker hub
+- images: update default action-worker image to use the latest Ubuntu LTS version